 In each group you can find:

 Stream.
-Activities in a group
+Activities in a group with a post form.

 Events.
 Events organized in a group